 If You Go:

 Before you head out on a winter waterfall hike, make sure to check weather and road conditions.
 Tire chains or high-clearance, all-wheel-drive vehicles are often a good idea in icy conditions.
-Also, ensure that you have the proper layers and waterproof clothing for winter adventuring; learn how to come prepared by brushing up on tips at How to Winter Like an Oregonian.
-Wherever you hit the trail, follow Leave No Trace principals, including packing in and out, leaving what you find where it’s at, and respecting wildlife and other visitors.
+Also, ensure that you have the proper layers and waterproof clothing for winter adventuring.
+Wherever you hit the trail, follow Leave No Trace principals, including packing in and out (especially pet waste) and respecting wildlife and other visitors.
 Be sure when adventuring to carry plenty of water along with your 10 Essentials and know that cell service may be spotty, so download maps and trail directions.
-For more visiting tips, check out Adam Sawyer’s spring 2020 release of “Hiking Waterfalls Oregon: A Guide to the State’s Best Waterfall Hikes,” second edition.
+For more visiting tips, check out the latest release of “Hiking Waterfalls Oregon: A Guide to the State’s Best Waterfall Hikes,” second edition.